Overall obligation and compulsory stockpiling programme

 The quantities compulsorily stockpiled per product category are established by the Federal Department of Economic Affairs, Education and Research (EAER) after consulting with the oil industry.

-The Board of Directors allocates the overall obligation under the compulsory stockpiling programme for the individual products subject to compulsory stockpiling within the product categories according to EAER instructions.
+The Board of Directors allocates the overall obligation under the compulsory stockpiling programme for the individual products subject to compulsory stockpiling within the product categories according to EAER ordinance.

 Individual obligations and compulsory stockpiling